Nyerguds/MobiusMapEditor/README.md

 * Randomised tiberium on save, like the original WW editor does. (this is purely cosmetic; the game re-randomises it on map load.)
 * [EXPERIMENTAL] Added ability to place bibs as smudge type.
 They won't show their full size in the editor at the moment, though.

-v1.4.0.1:
+#### v1.4.0.1:

 * Added "All supported types (\*.ini;\*.bin;\*.mpr)" as default filter when opening files.
 * Added Drag & Drop support for opening map files.
 * Added command line file argument support, which allows setting the editor as application for opening ini/mpr files.
 * House Edge reading now corrects values with case differences so they show up in the dropdown.
 * Centralised the House Edge array on the House class, and changed its order to a more logical North, East, South, West.
-* Fixed order of the Multi-House colours.
-It seems the error is not in the editor, but in bizarre mixed-up team colour names in the remastered game itself.
+* Fixed order of the Multi-House colors.
+It seems the error is not in the editor, but in bizarre mixed-up team color names in the remastered game itself.
 * Remapped Neutral (TD only) and Special as yellow, as they are in the game.
 * All tool windows will now save their position.
 * Tool windows for which no position was previously set will center themselves on the right edge of the editor.